jaysonsantos/docker-ftblite2/README.md

 * LATEST
 * (or a specific version, such as "1.1.19")

-For example, to use the latest snapshot:
+For example, to use the latest version:

-    docker run -d -e VERSION=SNAPSHOT ...
+    docker run -d -e VERSION=LATEST ...

 or a specific version: